SKKbySSK/coast_audio/README.md

 Some of the functionalities are implemented in native code which uses [miniaudio](https://miniaud.io).\
 This repository contains pre-built binaries for each supported platform.

-TODO: Add instruction for linking the native library.

 ## Installation

 Add the following to your `pubspec.yaml`: